jina-ai/finetuner/docs/concepts/callbacks.md

 ## EvaluationCallback

-The `EvaluationCallback` is used to calculate performance metrics for the model being tuned at the end of each epoch.
+The `EvaluationCallback` is used to calculate retrieval metrics for the model being tuned at the end of each epoch.
 In order to evaluate the model, two additional data sets - a query dataset and an index dataset - need to be provided as arguments.
 If no index set is provided, the query dataset is reused instead.
 To use `EvaluationCallback`: